ButinVladimir/cyberiada/ROADMAP.md

 ### Contracts

 Main way to gain resources.
 Each district has it's own set of counters for each contract type of each quality.
 Each 10 minutes districts can receive new random contracts.
 If district has contract available, player can assign multiple company members to perform it.
-Contracts have maximal caps.

 Unlike side jobs, contracts require some time.
 Contracts are unlocked after joining faction in starting city and can be done only after joining faction.
 Each faction has it's own set of contracts and multipliers for contracts.